Charlotte-Thomas/project-1/README.md

 ### Collisions

-collision logic for both bombs and bullets was incorporated into the setInterval of their movement function.
+Collision logic for both bombs and bullets was incorporated into the setInterval of their movement function.
 An if statement was used to check if the cell which had the bullet / bomb also had the className of alien / ship.
 If so, then all classNames were removed and an explosion class was added for a time.

 If an alien is hit by a bullet, the player gains 1 point.
 However, if the player's ship is hit by a bomb they will loose 1 life (out of 3).